Poincar\'e inequalities and rigidity for actions on Banach spaces: Vanishing of cohomology

 which, by lemma \ref{lemma : norm of Mf and delta f are equal}, becomes

 \end{proof}

 \begin{rem}\normalfont The above inequality does not reduce to the one in \cite{zuk-gafa} in the case $X=L_2$ and $p=2$, even though in both cases the constant is non-zero if $\kappa_2(S,\mathbb{R})<\sqrt{2}$.
-For $X=L_2$ and $p=2$, Theorem \ref{theorem : inequality for kappas} gives a strictly smaller lower estimate for the norm of the operator $\delta^*$.
+For $X=L_2$ and $p=2$, Theorem \ref{theorem : inequality for kappas} gives a strictly smaller lower estimate for the norm of the operator $\delta_{\pi}^*$.
 Indeed, in that case the estimate obtained using spectral methods is

-This difference is a consequence of the fact that in the case $p=2$ and $X=L_2$ we can apply the Pythagorean rule instead of the triangle inequality in the first sequence of inequalities.
+This difference is a consequence of the fact that in the case $p=2$ and $X=L_2$ we can apply the Pythagorean theorem instead of the triangle inequality in the first sequence of inequalities.

 \end{rem}